computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

-check out Gina Trapani's [post](https://postlight.com/about/news/introducing-postlights-wordpress-react-starter-kit) introducing [headless-wp-starter ](https://github.com/postlight/headless-wp-starter), which explains both the technical and business benefits of the architecture.
-Gina and the team at Postlight (which includes Paul ["What Is Code"]( https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) Ford) seem to have a really deep understanding of how developers and content editors work together to build and maintain content-driven sites.
-It make sense, then, that the Postlight kit seems to address many of problems that arise for teams using static site generators, static site + headless CMS systems, vanilla WordPress, or other architectures.
+check out Gina Trapani's [post](https://postlight.com/about/news/introducing-postlights-wordpress-react-starter-kit) introducing [headless-wp-starter ](https://github.com/postlight/headless-wp-starter), which highlights both the technical and business benefits of the architecture.
+Gina and the team at Postlight (which includes Paul ["What Is Code"]( https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) Ford) seem to have a really deep understanding of how developers and content editors work together on content-driven sites.
+So it makes sense that the Postlight kit seems to address many of problems that arise for teams using static site generators, static site + headless CMS systems, vanilla WordPress, or other architectures.

 This guide is focused on how to set up the starter kit on Google Cloud Platform's App Engine standard environment, which has these nice features: